jjensn/MiThings/README.md

 - Includes the ability to pair, unpair, and switch to white mode from within the app as well as setting color and mode.

-Right now, the color wheel setting is not quite correct.
-However, everything except color works fine - at least for RGBW bulbs.

 This repo contains four parts to use from within Smartthings.

 Publish "MiLight Manager" under "My SmartApps".